zeittresor/py-sd-modmetadata/README.md

 # py-sd-modmetadata

-Modifier / Viewer of additional embedded Infos in PNG Images
+Modifier / Viewer to let you modifiy existing additional data in PNG areas of for ex. for SDXL/Flux ( created 100% by using AI )